 - Try to find a supervisor who also did part-time and roll on the way through that can help the process.
-If you demonstrate the commitment and perfect time management skills, you’ll finish your project.
+If you demonstrate the commitment and perfect time scheduling skills, you’ll finish your project.

 Feedback.Students often get feedback on their separated chapters.
 But you need to get a review on the whole piece to ensure that all hands together beautifully.
 When should you get feedback?

 ‘I have many writers tell me they can’t submit their writing for feedback because there’s this one thing in their draft they haven’t figured out.
 That is the PERFECT moment to ask for feedback.’Jane Jones, Ph.D., developmental editor and writing coach at Up In Consulting.